DavidUWL/Project-4/README.md

         self.stdout.write(self.style.SUCCESS('Successfully created 10 Table objects.'))
 ```

-* A management command was created that would allow the restaurant to modify their tables number and covers as needed for the table automation.
+* A management command was created that would allow the restaurant to modify their table number and covers as needed for the table automation.
 <hr>

 ### Future Implentations
 * For this project, as emails were made optional for signup, i deemed the email booking as not having enough value to implement on this epic.
-However i do want to implement this in the future and make validated emails mandatory on signup.
+However, i do want to implement this in the future and make validated emails mandatory on signup.
 * I would like to refactor the table automation so that larger tables do not get occupied by small cover numbers EG 1 person at a table that could seat 4.
 * I would like to redesign the navbar for mobile devices so that a sidebar overlay is used instead of a dropdown as some elements overlay over the dropdown nav element.
+* I would like to create a seating system that uses the table objects as a primary key to create an all in one system that owner managers could use to have a granular view of their tables daily (similar to the restaurant's view in opentable).
+* I Would like to implement some basic query functions in the admin panel that would allow the owner to query their reservations in the front end based on dynamic criteria EG: name, Date, covers ect.

 ## Technologies Used